18F/handbook/_pages/getting-started/classes/benefits.md

 You can also update TSP directly in [HR Links]({{site.baseurl}}/leave/#logging-into-hr-links) by following these steps:

-1. After you sign into HR Links, click on "Personal Details"
+1. Sign into HR Links
-1. Click on the green circle next to your name
+1. Make sure that you're on the "Employee Self Service" page
-1. Click "Benefits"
+1. Click on the **Benefits Summary** tile
-1. Click "Benefits Summary"
+1. Click on the large **TSP Traditional** tile
-1. Click on far right column on TSP row
+1. Under the "New Savings Contribution" section, change your contribution flat rate or percentage
-1. Click on "Edit"
+1. Click **Save**

 If you ever move, you can update your address for TSP by emailing it to both the [Consolidated Processing Center](mailto:cpc.personnel@gsa.gov) and the [GSA Payroll Office](mailto:KC-Payroll.Finance@gsa.gov).
 Payroll will notify the TSP office of your new address.